Agricultural wastewater treatment: Firewater

-Treatment

 All farm environmental management plans should allow for containment of substantial quantities of firewater and for its subsequent recovery and disposal by specialist disposal companies.
 The concentration and mixture of contaminants in firewater make them unsuited to any treatment method available on the farm.
 Even land spreading has produced severe taste and odour problems for downstream water supply companies in the past.